austinmcconnell/dotfiles/README.md

 - Terminal starts in insert mode.
 Get to terminal-normal mode with `Ctrl + [` (i.e. `Esc`).
 Go back to insert mode by using `i`.
 - Close the terminal by typing `exit` or using `Ctrl + D`

+Documentation
+- (re)generate help docs for all plugins (including newly installed ones) with `:helptags ALL`

 NERDTree
 - Move to NERDTree window (Ctrl + direction) and type `?`